eventnetusa/eventnet/src/_vip/cruise.md

       **You may have seen our work for Carnival in cruise trade stories featuring our recent event, the first ever [AgentPalooza Tour](https://www.eventnetusa.com/work/carnival-cruise-line-agentpalooza/)
-      and exciting displays at cruise trade events such as CLIA Cruise360.&nbsp;**​
+      and exciting displays at trade events such as CLIA Cruise360.&nbsp;**​

-      **Here are examples of EventNetUSA Programs.**
+      **Here are examples of EventNetUSA Programs:**
     single_image_block:
       single_image_path: /uploads/8.jpg
     double_image_block: